5 Genius Small Entryway Ideas to Transform Your Space (Easy & Renter-Friendly)

 Always maintain at least 30 inches (76 cm) of walkway clearance.

-Lift-up storage benches typically look cleaner than open cubbies and hide irregular items like boots.
+Lift-up storage benches typically look cleaner than open cubbies and hide irregular items like boots, contributing to a neutral aesthetic.

 When shopping online, consider narrow entryway benches with lift-up storage or slim ottomans designed for tight spaces.

-Because they’re freestanding, they’re usually safe for rentals.
+Because they’re freestanding, they’re usually safe for rentals and can complement any neutral interior design theme.

 Over-the-Door Storage Strategy